 Risk Description of the risk How we mitigate or manage these risks Each investment sector has risks that are typical of that sector.
 The key risks of each investment sector are: Cash The main risk with cash is that inflation will erode value.
-Where cash assets included in a Fund are placed on bank deposit there is also a small risk of the bank defaulting, meaning that some or all of the cash may be lost.
+Where cash assets included in a fund are placed on bank deposit there is also a small risk of the bank defaulting, meaning that some or all of the cash may be lost.
 Funds with greater exposure to cash assets will be more affected by this risk.
 Fixed interest Asset allocation risk For any particular fixed interest security, changes to interest rates in the market affect its value and there is the risk of the borrower not making the interest payments and/or not repaying the loan.
 Funds with greater exposure to fixed interest assets will be more affected by this risk.
+We manage this risk in the single sector funds by investing across different investments within that asset class and for the diversified funds we manage this risk by investing across different asset classes as well as investing across different investments within each asset class.
 We regularly monitor and review the investment performance and investment options.
 Property There is the possibility of financial loss occurring as the result of owning any real estate investment.
 The value of property investments may be affected by demand, location, the quality of the property, market conditions, interest rates, opinion and the market for property investments.
 Funds with greater exposure to real property assets will be more affected by this risk.
 Equities The value of an individual share is influenced by many factors including the performance of the relevant company, market opinion and the economic performance of the country or sector.
 Funds with greater exposure to shares will be more affected by this risk.
 Counterparty risk The risk that a party to a financial contract (including an investment contract) defaults or is otherwise unable to fulfil their obligations.
 If this occurs, the full amount of the investment may not be recovered.
+We mitigate this risk by vetting and dealing with reputable parties, including investment and administration managers as well as brokers.

-Fund of funds risk The Funds invest in other funds.
-An underlying fund manager of a Fund may close its investment fund without notice, or on limited notice, and this may result in investments being held in cash, pending the replacement of the underlying fund manager.
+Fund of funds risk The funds invest in other funds.
+An underlying fund manager of a fund may close its investment fund without notice, or on limited notice, and this may result in investments being held in cash, pending the replacement of the underlying fund manager.
 Similarly, an underlying fund manager may close its investment fund to new applications, resulting in investments also being held in cash.
 We monitor and review the investment performance, compliance and contractual arrangement of the underlying fund managers quarterly.
 When selecting an underlying fund manager, we undertake a due diligence and approval process.
-We also utilise investment research and The decisions made by the underlying fund managers will have an impact on your ability to withdraw, or switch between Funds. other tools to provide recommendations on underlying fund managers, where applicable.
+We also utilise investment research and The decisions made by the underlying fund managers will have an impact on your ability to withdraw, or switch between funds. other tools to provide recommendations on underlying fund managers, where applicable.
 Service Provider risk The risk that if any of the parties involved in the operation of the Scheme (including the Supervisor, AMP, AMP Services (NZ) Limited (AMP Services), BlackRock and underlying fund managers) fail to perform their obligations, it could adversely affect investors of the Scheme.
 We actively monitor and review the performance of those that are involved in providing the product to ensure compliance with contractual arrangements.